PHom798/CryptoVault-Premium/README.md

   ---
 ## 🎬 Preview 1

-*Experience a sleek splash screen, seamless login, and an intuitive dashboard for automated complaint categorization with smart detection and location tagging for easy submission.*
+*Introducing CryptoVault Premium: a revolutionary cryptocurrency wallet delivering a dynamic blockchain experience with a sleek interface and seamless integration with Ethereum's Sepolia testnet*

 <div align="left">
   <table>